Why Footprint Optimization?

 - Correct technology selection

-Let’s stop at this point that may be the key to award the project and one of the challenges to overcome.
-ARANER as DCHP specialist uses at this stage much of his resources from the R&D department.
+Let's stop at this point that may be the key to awarding the project and one of the challenges to overcome.
+Araner as DCHP specialist uses at this stage much of his resources from the R&D department.

-In the following figure you will easily identify how a good selection in the technology, like the direct condensation, may reduce the required space for the mechanical equipment.
+In the following animation you will easily identify how a good selection in the technology, like the direct condensation, may reduce the required space for the mechanical equipment.

-When selecting direct condensation technology the required space is reduced considerably.
-Inside the area typically designed for a traditional chiller, two direct condensations chillers can be installed.
+When selecting direct condensation technology the refrigerant circuit is reduced considerably.
+Inside the area typically designed for a traditional chiller, two direct condensation chillers can be installed.

 Besides, you will save the condenser pumps for pumping the water to the traditional cooling towers.
 These condenser pumps in addition to occupying much area in your DCHP also affect in a negative way to the total plant efficiency because of their normal high consumption.